netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 ------

 - PHP 5.5 or higher must be installed on the server.
-- The PHP SOAP extension must be installed and enabled.
+- The PHP extensions JSON and GD must be installed and enabled.

 Hints for using the extension
 ========================================